 - The family member you are travelling with or visiting is travelling to or lives in a different country to the country whose nationality they possess.

-- You will be travelling to the country your wish to visit with your family member or to visit your family member.
+- You will be travelling to the country you wish to visit with your family member or to visit your family member.

 Parent(s) of Dutch nationals under 18

 If you are the parent of a Dutch national aged under 18, and you want to travel to the Netherlands with your child, you can apply for visa facilitation.
-You can find out what requirements you must meet and which documents you need on the website of the Immigration and Naturalisation Service (IND).
+Go to the checklist to see which documents you need to submit with your application.
+On the website of the Immigration and Naturalisation Service (IND) you can find out what requirements you must meet